Micro Clover Seed Pelleted

 Product Details

-Trifolium repens var.
-Pipolina.
-More and more home owners are seeing the advantages of replacing lawn areas by incorporating micro clover seed.
-As a legume, micro clover fixes atmospheric nitrogen in nodes along its roots.
+As a legume, Micro Clover fixes atmospheric nitrogen in nodes along its roots.
 This directly benefits grasses by fertilizing the soil naturally.
-Healthier grasses maintain a richer colour for longer in the season, and require less water and no further fertilizer whatsoever.
-Because clover grows so densely, it crowds out weeds, and prevents weed seeds from becoming established.
+Healthier grasses maintain a richer colour for longer in the season, and require less water and fertilizer.
+Clover grows densely so it crowds out weeds, and prevents weed seeds from becoming established.
+It is also a good option for homeowners whose lawns have been infested by European chafer beetles.
+Adult chafer beetles are not attracted to legumes and will go elsewhere to lay their eggs.

 Click here to check out our Micro Clover Seeding Calculator.